-3.4.2 Verification of Aggregated Prefixes
+3.4.2.
+Verification of Aggregated Prefixes

-Suppose $s_i$ owns IP prefix $f_i$ .
-When receiving a set of routes with a set of prefixes $F = \{f_j\}$ , the BGP specification [40] allows $s_i$ to aggregate F into a prefix $f_g$ to reduce routing information to be stored and transmitted.
-We call $f_j$ a prefix to be aggregated, and $f_g$ an aggregated prefix. $s_i$ can aggregate F into $f_g$ if one of the following conditions holds: 1) $\forall f_j \subseteq f_g, f_j \subseteq f_i$ ; or 2) $\forall f_j \subseteq f_g, f_j \subseteq F$ .
+Suppose s_i owns IP prefix f_i .
+When receiving a set of routes with a set of prefixes $F = \{f_j\}$, the BGP specification [35] allows s_i to aggregate F into a prefix f_g to reduce routing information to be stored and transmitted.
+We call f_j a prefix to be aggregated, and f_g an aggregated prefix. s_i can aggregate F into f_g if one of the following conditions holds: 1) $\forall f_j \subseteq f_g, f_j \subseteq f_i$; or 2) $\forall f_j \subseteq f_g, f_j \subseteq F \cup f_i$.

-In case 1), $s_i$ must own $f_i$ which is a superset of the aggregated prefix $f_g$ .
-Most likely, $f_i$ will be the aggregated prefix, i.e., $f_g = f_i$ .
+In case 1), s_i must own f_i which is a superset of the aggregated prefix f_g .
+Most likely, f_i will be the aggregated prefix, i.e., $f_g = f_i$.
 This type of aggregation is sometimes referred to as prefix re-origination.
 From a routing perspective, prefix re-origination does not have any effect since traffic destined to a more specific prefix will be forwarded to the re-originating AS and then be forwarded to the ultimate destination from there.
-From a policy enforcement perspective, prefix re-origination does have an effect since the AS\PATH of an aggregated route is different from any of the AS\PATHs of the routes to be aggregated.
-Since AS\PATH is used by the route selection process, changing AS\PATH has an impact on route selections.
-From a security perspective, prefix re-origination is no different than normal prefix origination since the aggregated route $f_g$ can be verified by cross-checking the consistency of $s_i$ 's prefix assertion list with those of its peers (§3.4.1).
+From a policy enforcement perspective, prefix re-origination does have an effect since the AS_PATH of an aggregated route is different from any of the AS_PATHs of the routes to be aggregated.
+Since AS_PATH is used by the route selection process, changing AS_PATH has an impact on route selections.
+From a security perspective, prefix re-origination is no different than normal prefix origination since the aggregated prefix is either the same as, or a subset of, the prefix owned by the aggregating AS.
+Therefore, the aggregated route f_g can be verified by cross-checking the consistency of s_i 's prefix assertion list with those of its peers (§3.4.1).

-In case 2), $s_i$ does not own the aggregated prefix $f_g$ .
-Therefore, $f_g$ cannot be verified in the same way as for prefix re-origination.
+In case 2), s_i does not own the whole address space of the aggregated prefix f_q .
+Therefore, f_q cannot be verified in the same way as for prefix re-origination.
 To facilitate verification of the propriety of route aggregation by a receiving AS, psBGP requires that the routes to be aggregated be supplied by the aggregating AS along with the aggregated route.
 This approach is essentially similar to that taken by S-BGP.
 Transmission of routes to be aggregated incurs additional network overhead, which is something BGP tries to reduce.
 However, we view such additional overhead to be relatively insignificant given that modern communication networks generally have high bandwidth and BGP control messages account for only a small fraction of subscriber traffic.
 The main purpose of route aggregation is to reduce the size of routing tables, i.e., reducing storage requirements; note that this is preserved by psBGP.

-3.5 Verification of AS\PATH in psBGP
+3.5.
+Verification of AS_PATH in psBGP

-There is no consensus on the definition of "AS\PATH security", and different security solutions of BGP define it differently.
-In S-BGP, the security of an AS\PATH is interpreted as follows: for every pair of ASes on the path, the first AS authorizes the second to further advertise the prefix associated with this path.
-In soBGP, AS\PATH security is defined as the plausibility of an AS\PATH, i.e., if an AS\PATH factually exists on the AS graph (whether or not that path was actually traversed by an update message in question).
+There is no consensus on the definition of "AS_PATH security", and different security solutions of BGP define it differently.
+In S-BGP, the security of an AS_PATH is interpreted as follows: for every pair of ASes on the path, the first AS authorizes the second to further advertise the prefix associated with this path.
+In soBGP, AS_PATH security is defined as the plausibility of an AS_PATH, i.e., if an AS_PATH factually exists on the AS graph (whether or not that path was actually traversed by an update message in question is not considered).